Hill-Type Stability Analysis of Periodic Solutions of Fractional-Order Differential Equations: Liouville-Weyl Differential Equations: A Class of Systems with Periodic Solutions

-\end{lemma} { The proof of Lemma \ref{lemma_forcing} is given in the Appendix \ref{appendix}.} As motivated in equation \eqref{eq_SplitDerivative1}, one may split the Liouville-Weyl derivative into Caputo derivative and forcing term.
-Thus, any solution of the Liouville-Weyl initial value problem \eqref{eq_nonlinearIVP} always satisfies a classical Caputo differential equation.
-We formalize this in the following Lemma. \begin{lemma} A function $x\in C[t_0,t_0+h)$ with $h>0$ is a solution of \eqref{eq_nonlinearIVP} if and only if it satisfies the equation
+\end{lemma} { The proof of Lemma \ref{lemma_forcing} is given in Appendix \ref{appendix}.} As motivated in equation \eqref{eq_SplitDerivative1}, one may split the Liouville-Weyl derivative into Caputo derivative and forcing term.
+Thus, a { strong} solution of the Liouville-Weyl initial value problem \eqref{eq_nonlinearIVP} always satisfies a Caputo initial value problem { Typically, the $\AstderivativeInput{\alpha}{0}$-type differential equations are considered instead of $\CderivativeInput{\alpha}{0}$-type formulations, since the latter shows problems on the space $C[0,h]$, but the two formulations coincide on $AC[0,h]$, see \cite[Section 2.3]{Webb2025}.
+We formalize this for our case in the Proposition \ref{prop_FromAstToC} below.
+Consider the following example of $\CderivativeInput{\alpha}{0}$-type problems on $C[0,h]$. { \begin{example} Let $x:[0,1]\to\realnumbers$ be the Cantor ternary function \cite[pp.\ 96ff.]{GO2003}.
+This function is continuous, monotonically increasing, differentiable almost everywhere, and satisfies $x'(t)=0$ a.~e.
+Thus, $\CderivativeInput{\alpha}{0}x(t)=0$ for $t\in [0,1]$ and $x$ is a strong solution of the initial value problem $\CderivativeInput{\alpha}{0}x(t)=0$, $x(0)=0$.
+By a strong solution we mean a continuous function satisfying the differential equation and initial condition. \end{example} } To exclude this odd behavior, we may instead study the $\AstderivativeInput{\alpha}{0}$-type initial value problem

-with the initial condition $x(t_0) = x_0(t_0)$. \end{lemma} \begin{proof} This is a direct consequence of equation \eqref{eq_SplitDerivative1}. \end{proof} The newly introduced $f_0$ generally carries an explicit time-dependence introduced by the forcing $\mathcal F x_0$, even when $f$ is not explicitly time-dependent.
-Existence results for initial value problems of the form \eqref{eq_rewrittenIVPrecastHere} are available under suitable conditions on $f_0$, as discussed in \cite{Diethelm2010}.
-These conditions are satisfied in the present case.
-In particular, since $f$ is assumed Lipschitz in its second argument, so will be $f_0$.
-As $\mathcal F x_0$ and $f$ are continuous, so is $f_0$.